 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 1 – Schedule II of the JCU Admissions Policy.

 Applicants who are admitted to the Bachelor of Business under an Articulation Agreement are subject to the terms of that agreement.

 72 credit points as per course structure

 A maximum of 30 credit points may be taken at level 1

 A minimum of 18 credit points must be taken at level 2

 A minimum of 18 credit points must be taken at level 3 or higher

 JCU graduates are committed to lifelong learning, intellectual development, and to the display of exemplary personal, professional and ethical standards.
 They have a sense of their place in the tropics and are charged with professional, community, and environmental responsibility.
 JCU graduates appreciate the need to embrace and be acquainted with the Aboriginal and Torres Strait Islander Peoples of Australia.
 They are committed to reconciliation, diversity and sustainability.
 They exhibit a willingness to lead and to contribute to the intellectual, environmental, cultural, economic and social challenges of regional, national, and international communities of the tropics.

-In the context of a JCU graduate on successful completion of the Bachelor of Business graduates will be able to:
+On successful completion of the Bachelor of Business graduates will be able to:

 BU1002:03 Accounting for Decision Making